Cooper-Frye sampling with short-range repulsion: Repulsive core in the Cooper-Frye hadron sampling procedure

 The hadron resonance gas at the Cooper-Frye particlization stage is a multi-component system.
 Thus, in general, the hard-core repulsion between different hadron species is characterized not by a single excluded volume parameter $b$, but by a matrix $b_{\alpha \beta}$ of excluded volume parameters where each element corresponds to a distinct pair of hadron species.
 Note that this matrix need not be symmetric~\cite{Gorenstein:1999ce}.
 The matrix $b_{\alpha \beta}$ can be used to determine the threshold distances $\sigma_{\alpha \beta}$.
 As discussed in the framework of the multi-component excluded volume model~\cite{Gorenstein:1999ce}, the coefficients $b_{\alpha \beta}$ are related to $\sigma_{\alpha \beta}$ as \eq{ \frac{b_{\alpha \beta} + b_{\beta \alpha}}{2} = \frac{2 \pi \sigma_{\alpha \beta}^3}{3}, } thus \eq{ \sigma_{\alpha \beta} = \left( \frac{3 \overline{b}_{\alpha \beta}}{2\pi} \right)^{1/3}, } where $\overline{b}_{\alpha \beta} = (b_{\alpha \beta} + b_{\beta \alpha})/2$.

-The SPR approximation can be employed in the same fashion as for the box case in Sec.~\ref{sec:method}.
-Using the SPR approximation appears to be essential for sampling central collisions of heavy ions, where the system is so large that the application of the full method turns out to be prohibitively time-consuming.
+The SPR approximation can be employed similarly to the box case in Sec.~\ref{sec:method}.
+Using the SPR approximation is essential for sampling central collisions of heavy ions, where the system is so large that applying the full~(unbiased) method is prohibitively time-consuming.

 It is instructive to summarize the list of approximations and possible limitations of the method: